pascalvanhecke/AmsterdamBlockchainWeek/events/daos-degens-drinks/README.md

 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  web3 DDD is for DAO contributooors and degens to come together and embrace web3 culture - organized by Data Union Framework, powered by Streamr.
+  web3 DDD is for DAO contributooors and degens to come together and embrace web3 culture - organized by Data Union DAO.

 #####################
 ### EVENT DETAILS ###